 Sarah Coxon wrote this lovely review of the Who He? record.
-It really says everything that I’m ABOUT:
+It really says everything that I want to be:

 There’s a fine line between musical genius and a vortex of chaos and Ian Carr has long danced along it like a reckless Highland dancer with his laces undone.

 fRoots’ own Andy Cronshaw once described him as “the most innovative… and sympathetic guitarist that Britain has produced in years, in any genre…” Since the 1980s, Carr has been widely revered for forging his own path (and providing inspiration for others) in his own musical projects such as Swåp and Timber and as a collaborative musician with Kathryn Tickell, Kate Rusby, Eddi Reader, Kris Drever and others.
 A bold rhyth- mic innovator, a master of harmony, and diamond fingered melody maker, he’s a one-off.

 He’s not one to blow his own trumpet (unless he’s blowing his own trumpet, as he does indeed do on Who He? along with playing guitars, bass, mandolins, singing etc) but Carr possesses a rare warmth and inner sparkle that matches his exemplary guitar picking.
 That warmth courses through the veins of this uplifting and long-overdue debut solo album: a gem, crammed with left-field ideas and soundscapes, but at its heart, simplicity and beauty.
 It is quite an emotional listen.